oslc-op/oasis-open-project/CONTRIBUTING.md

 ## Communication channels

+### Issues

-**Issues.** One of the best ways to communicate with the rest of the project contributors is by opening an issue.
+One of the best ways to communicate with the rest of the project contributors is by opening an issue.

+### Discussions and announcements

-**Discussions and announcements.** Longer discussions can be taken on the [Discourse forum](https://forum.open-services.net/c/oslc-op) or via the mailing lists:
+Longer discussions can be taken on the [Discourse forum](https://forum.open-services.net/c/oslc-op) or via the mailing lists:

 - oslc-op@lists.oasis-open.org ([subscribe](mailto:oslc-op-subscribe@lists.oasis-open.org), [archives](http://lists.oasis-open.org/archives/oslc-op))
 - oslc-op-pgb@lists.oasis-open.org (for PGB members only, [archives](http://lists.oasis-open.org/archives/oslc-op-pgb))

 Be sure to reply to the confirmation request to activate your subscription.

+General announcements will be posted via multiple channels including blog posts under https://open-services.net/news/ ([RSS](https://open-services.net/index.xml)).
 Please send any general questions about OASIS Open Projects to staff at op-admin@oasis-open.org.
 Information about the Open Projects program can be found at https://oasis-open-projects.org.

+### Chat

+OSLC community has used [Slack](https://oslc-op.slack.com) for a long while and it will become home to the Open Project discussions from now on.

+## Online Meetings

-**Meetings.** The OSLC Open Project general call takes place once a week.
+The OSLC Open Project general call takes place once a week.
 Everyone is welcome to join the call:

 > Join meeting: https://meet.jit.si/oslc-op
 >